AdelSalah9399/Magnetic-levitation-project-MBD/README.md

 # Magnetic-levitation-project-MBD
-This Repo contains the generated files from the Simulink embedded C coder for a Magnetic-levitation-project.
-It also contains the project discretion and link of the model source file.
+This Repo contains the generated files from the Simulink embedded C coder for a magnetic-levitation project.
+It also includes the project description and link to the model source file.
-## This repo is under build.